-Nothing in this seven-episode adventure in the first season would be the same without the fearsome and unscrupulous Arruda (brilliantly played by Albano Jerónimo) and his subordinate Zé do Frango (Dinarte de Freitas), the mobsters Francesco Bonino (Marcantónio del Carlo) and “il padrino” Monti (Francesco Acquaroli) and, of course, Father Antonio (Miguel Damião), who opens the first scene of the first episode.
+Nothing in this seven-episode adventure in the first season would be the same without the fearsome and unscrupulous Arruda (brilliantly played by Albano Jerónimo) and his henchman Zé do Frango (Dinarte de Freitas), the mobsters Francesco Bonino (Marcantónio del Carlo) and “il padrino” Monti (Francesco Acquaroli) and, of course, Father Antonio (Miguel Damião), who opens the first scene of the first episode.

-The six episodes of the second season feature Brazilian actress Paolla Oliveira as drug trafficker Ofelia and her compatriot, actor Caio Blat, as the bloodthirsty Fagner (with an F!).
-Also noteworthy is the great José Raposo in the role of Orlando, an unscrupulous accountant (or he wouldn’t be Arruda’s brother), for whom family supposedly comes first (spoiler: it doesn’t), and the unrecognizable Ricardo Pereira in the role of Mike, the snake oil salesman (or rather, powder salesman) of High Powder.
-If the face of the corrupt commander João Canto Moniz, the “Rockefeller of the Azores,” looks familiar, that’s normal.
-He is Joaquim de Almeida, one of Portugal’s most international actors who has already participated in several Hollywood blockbusters, something like the Portuguese Benicio del Toro (a free and totally subjective comparison entirely the responsibility of Randomtrip).
-He is joined in the last episode by the nominee for the next regional governor of the Azores, the great actress Vitoria Guerra, who you may recognize from her role in the series Auga Seca (which, by the way, we also loved).
-For those of you who are not from Portugal, you may not be familiar with her, but Portuguese viewers were surely thrilled to see the stellar appearance of the great Ruy de Carvalho, one of Portugal’s greatest actors, who accepted a special role in Rabo de Peixe at the age of 98, in a short scene as Silvia’s obstetrician.
+If the face of the corrupt Commander João Canto Moniz, the “Rockefeller of the Azores,” looks familiar, that’s normal.
+It’s Joaquim de Almeida, one of Portugal’s most internationally renowned actors who has already appeared in several Hollywood blockbusters.
+Joining him in the latest episode is the nominee for the next regional governor of the Azores, the great actress Vitoria Guerra, whom you might recognize from her role in the series Auga Seca (which, by the way, we also loved).
+For those of you who aren’t from Portugal, this might not ring a bell, but Portuguese viewers were surely thrilled to see the guest appearance of the great Ruy de Carvalho, one of Portugal’s greatest actors, who agreed to a special role in Rabo de Peixe at the age of 98, in a brief scene as Silvia’s obstetrician.

 Rabo de Peixe, São Miguel.
 (Photo by Randomtrip.
 All rights reserved)